wki/ShaperProjects/README.md

 Projects:

  * French Cleat
-   some shapes usable for french cleat attachments.
+   Some shapes usable for french cleat attachments.
+   Will be expanded as my progress evolves.

  * Puzzle
    4 parts able to stick together as a puzzle (still not working).

  * Puzzle_Connection
-   a pap-joint like connection with a round shape like a puzzle. currently drawn for wood stipes with 45mm width.
+   A lap-joint like connection with a round shape like a puzzle.
+   Currently drawn for wood stipes with 45mm width and 20mm thickness.
-   Each readus is 8mm min, the bit diameter is designed to be 6mm. a custom reference point is in the middle axis of the shape at the border
+   Each radius in the drawing is 8mm min, the bit diameter is designed to be 6mm.
+   A custom reference point is in the middle axis of the shape at the border helps placing the individual shapes properly if a grid is defined where the wood stipes are aligned at.

+ * Flat_clamp_19mm
+   a clamping mechanism with a 19mm hole in the middle to allow clamping pieces on a surface with 19mm holes.